RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 ### Make an **app** that helps **people** sort through **data** to **find** who/what they are looking for.

 **The *who/what* is up to you**.
-People may be looking for other people in their community to do something together, or they may be looking for food recipes, places to go, books to read, films to watch..
+People may be looking for other people in their community to do something together, or they may be looking for food recipes, places to go, books to read, films to watch...

 No matter which data the app uses, its **logic** will be the same: